Ninth Doctor: The Ninth Doctor Adventures

 On 9 August 2020, Big Finish announced that Christopher Eccleston would reprise his role as the Ninth Doctor for twelve new stories in The Ninth Doctor Adventures.
+Eccleston began studio recording for the first box set - Ravagers - on 14th December 2020.
 The first series, consisting of four volumes, were released between May 2021 and February 2022.

-Eccleston began studio recording for the first box set - Ravagers - on the 14th December 2020.
-The Ninth Doctor Adventures take place prior to the events of Rose and sees the Doctor fighting Cybermen, meeting Brigadier Lethbridge-Stewart and taking on a temporary companion in the form of Nova (Camilla Beeput).
+The Ninth Doctor Adventures take place prior to the events of Rose and features the Doctor, recently regenerated following the Time War, mostly travelling alone.
+However, in the first volume the Doctor takes on a temporary companion, Nova (Camilla Beeput).
+Later in the first series, the Doctor battles Cybermen and encounters Brigadier Lethbridge-Stewart (Jon Culshaw).